 Prospective presenters should note that the majority of speaking slots will be filled well before the final submission deadline.
 The PC may, at their discretion, retain a limited number of slots up to the final submission deadline for presentations that are exceptionally timely, important, or of critical operational importance.

-Every year the PC turns away submissions, due to the program slots being filled before the deadline.
-Presenters should try to get material into the PC sooner rather than later.
+Every year the PC turns away submissions due to the program slots being filled before the deadline.
+Presenters should try to get material to the PC sooner rather than later.

 NOTE THAT REGARDLESS OF DEADLINES, SLOTS ARE FILLED ON A FIRST COME, FIRST SERVED BASIS

-Any questions or concerns should be addressed to the PC by email: pc-chairs [at] apricot.net.
+Any questions or concerns should be addressed to the PC by email.

 The PC looks forward to receiving your presentation proposals.